Acute Gastritis

 Secondary syphilis of the stomach is a rare cause of gastritis.

 Phlegmonous gastritis is an uncommon form of gastritis caused by numerous bacterial agents, including streptococci, staphylococci, Proteus species, Clostridium species, and Escherichia coli.
 Phlegmonous gastritis usually occurs in individuals who are debilitated.
-It is associated with a recent large intake of alcohol, a concomitant upper respiratory tract infection, and AIDS.
+It is associated with a recent large intake of alcohol, a concomitant upper respiratory tract infection, and acquired immunodeficiency syndrome (AIDS).
 Phlegmonous means a diffuse spreading inflammation of or within the connective tissue.
 In the stomach, it implies infection of the deeper layers of the stomach (submucosa and muscularis).
 As a result, purulent bacterial infection may lead to gangrene.

 Fungal infections that cause gastritis include Candida albicans and histoplasmosis.
 Gastric phycomycosis is another rare lethal fungal infection.
 The common predisposing factor is immunosuppression.
 C albicans rarely involves the gastric mucosa.
-When isolated in the stomach, the most common locations tend to be within a gastric ulcer or an erosion bed.
-It is generally of little consequence.
-Disseminated histoplasmosis can involve the stomach.
-The usual presenting clinical feature is bleeding from gastric ulcers or erosions on giant gastric folds.
+When isolated in the stomach, the most common locations tend to be within a gastric ulcer or an erosion bed; it is generally of little consequence.
+Disseminated histoplasmosis can involve the stomach; the usual presenting clinical feature is bleeding from gastric ulcers or erosions on giant gastric folds.

 Etiology

-Causes of acute gastritis include the following:
+As noted earlier, the causes of acute gastritis include the following:

 Epidemiology